Before attending the Level 4 Lifespan Integration training

 The Lifespan Integration training workshops are for mental health professionals.

 To qualify to attend, a therapist must have a graduate degree in the field of mental health.
-The trainings are open to clinicians with MA, MSW, PsyD, and PhD degrees in Psychology, and to MD Psychiatrists.
+The trainings are open to clinicians with MA, MS, MSW, PsyD, and PhD degrees in Psychology, and to MD Psychiatrists.
 Any exceptions must be approved prior to registration.

 Psychology graduate students nearing completion of their programs are eligible to attend the Lifespan Integration training at a reduced rate.
 To qualify to attend, students should be in the final year of their training programs, and must be participating in a supervised counseling internship.